-The IEEE Student Paper Contest and Student Design Project Contest offer undergraduate IEEE student members an opportunity to exercise and improve both written and verbal communication skills.
-Throughout an engineer's career, he or she will be constantly called upon to communicate ideas to others.
-Researching, writing, and presenting a paper or project provides a student with invaluable early experience in expressing ideas related to engineering.
-Since the primary function of the paper and project contests is to improve the engineering student's communication skills, no student should be discouraged from entering the contests.
-A student may enter and participate in either the Student Paper Contest or the Student Design Project Contest with a single subject or project but not both.
+The IEEE Student Prize Paper Contest offers the undergraduate IEEE Student member opportunities to exercise and improve both written and verbal communication skills.
+Throughout an engineer's career, he will be constantly called upon to communicate ideas to others.
+Researching, writing, and presenting a paper provides a Student with invaluable early experience in expressing ideas related to engineering.
+Since the paper contest primary function is to improve the engineering student's communicative skills, no Student should be discouraged from entering the contest due to a false requirement of technical sophistication.